jianzhnie/CyberAttackSimulator/docs/index.rst

 --------------

-If you would like to include a citation for Yawning-Titan in your work, please cite the paper published at the ICML 2022 ML4Cyber Workshop.
+If you would like to include a citation for CyberAttackSim in your work, please cite the paper published at the ICML 2022 ML4Cyber Workshop.

 .. code:: bibtex